 Not so fast.

+Insulation is key when it comes to ski gloves and mittens.
+Insulated ski gloves wrap your fingers individually providing excellent coverage and plenty of warmth.
 But what about the insulation in ski mittens?
-Ski mittens also have adequate insulation, but the mitten also relies on your fingers being close together to generate more heat.
+Ski mittens also have adequate insulation, but the mitten relies on your fingers being close together to generate more heat.
 It’s also important to note that not all ski mittens are the same.
 Some actually have individual spots for your fingers once inside the mitten.
 Others are just one compartment in which your fingers will actually touch.
 So if you decide to purchase a mitten, it is best to read descriptions carefully or try them on to make sure it is the type of mitten you are looking for.